CamiloDuvane/B-blia/README.md

        },

       {
-      question: "Qual Das alternativas descreve a criação do Homemssegundo a Bíblia? ",
+      question: "Qual Das alternativas descreve a criação do Homem segundo a Bíblia? ",
         options: ["Do pó da terra", "Feito da luz do sol", "Formado da água do mar", "Criado a partir de estrelas"],
         correctAnswer: 0
        },